phts/RC/README.md

-# arduino-pc-remote-control
+# PHTS RC-\*\*

-This application is created specially for remote control RAS13.
+This device is created specially for remote control _Yamaha RAS13_.
 However theoretically it supports any other remote controls because all buttons and mappings are configurable.

 ## [Firmware](./firmware)

-Arduino firmware which receives signals from an IR receiver, converts them into human-readable strings and writes them to serial port.
+Arduino firmware which receives signals from an IR receiver, converts them into human-readable strings and sends them to serial port.

 ## [Driver](./driver)